 Julie Garreau, CRYP’s founder and chief executive officer, said she has dreamed about having bees and producing honey for years.
 In part, she explained, that is due to their symbiotic relationship with humankind.

 “Quite simply, we wouldn’t exist without bees,” she said.
 “They’re responsible for pollinating the majority of the food that feed the world’s population.
-They are an essential and precious piece of the circle of life, which makes them are a beautiful addition to the Native food sovereignty work we are doing here at CRYP.”
+They are an essential and precious piece of the circle of life, which makes them a beautiful addition to the Native food sovereignty work we are doing here at CRYP.”

 The honey’s name comes from a 2024 poem written by Taté Walker, a Lakota citizen of the Cheyenne River Sioux Tribe and an award-winning Two Spirit storyteller.
 They shared the poem during CRYP’s 10th annual RedCan Invitational Graffiti Jam in July, and Garreau said the entire staff loved the idea of giving this name to their new honey three months later.